yiisoft/validator/docs/guide/creating-custom-rules.md

 - Rule handler (a class implementing `RuleHandlerInterface`).
 Given a rule and input data, performs the actual validation within a current validation context.

-Besides responsibilities' separation, this approach allows automatic resolving dependencies for a handler.
+Besides responsibilities' separation, this approach allows to automatically resolve dependencies for a handler.
 For example, if you need a database connection object within a handler, you don't have to pass it there explicitly - it can be automatically obtained from a dependency container.